 Drive up to Luksentyre for a lengthy saunter on these delectable white sands with the backdrop of the often dark brooding hills of Harris.
 Grading: Easy over sand dunes and along a sandy shoreline.
 Distance: 1km.
 Height gained: 20m

-Travel the long single track route to Hushinish for a good walk along the rugged coast to a remote bothy by a lochan and fantastic photo opportunities of the utter wildness and dramatic scenery of Harris with walks along pristine sands beside aquamarine seas.
+Travel the long single track route to Hushinish for a good walk along the rugged coast to a pristine beach beside a turquoise bay.
+Fantastic photo opportunities of the utter wildness and dramatic scenery of Harris.
 Grading: Moderate to difficult, along paths for half of the way, but these are very rough in parts with big rock steps at times and some significant drops.
 Walk over rough and bouldery ground and along a sandy shoreline.
-Distance: 7.25kms.
-Height: 220m
+Distance: 4.5kms.
+Height: 200m

 Returning along the long coastal road to take the pass over the Hills of Harris under the shadow of its largest peak, Clisham.

-Take up accommodation at Callanish, visiting the famous Neolithic standing stone in a cruciform shape.
+Take up a 2 night accommodation in the Callanish area, visiting the famous Neolithic standing stones in a cruciform shape.

 Visit the Island of Great Bernera and walk over the rugged landscapes overlooking the Atlantic to a reconstructed Pictish house at Bostadh and down on to the impressive beach.
 Grading: Moderate along slippery and boggy paths and over some rock slabs and along a sandy shoreline.
 Distance: 4kms.
 Height gained: 140m